 What could possibly be interesting about a cylindrical brick tower that was erected to provide lighted navigational assistance to sea vessels during the Spanish Colonial Era?
-Save for the fact that it’s a century-old monument whose loftiness can overwhelm people from its base sizing it up with an upward gaze, there’s nothing much to the Malabrigo Lighthouse, right?
+Save for the fact that it’s a century-old monument whose loftiness can overwhelm people sizing it up with an upward gaze, there’s nothing much to the Malabrigo Lighthouse, right?

 Designed by Guillermo Brockman and built by Jose Garcia, the Malabrigo Lighthouse, which is one of the 24 lighthouses the Spanish put up in the Philippines, is, in fact, a national historical landmark.